 "Unhealthy habits like excessive alcohol and smoking must be avoided.
 This way, they can be less prone to suffering a stroke,” Dr Richhariya advises.

+Strokes are often linked to lifestyles.
+There is an urgent need to make people aware of living a healthy lifestyle and managing their blood sugar, diabetes and weight.
 Doctors also advise patients on implementing lifestyle changes after their first stroke to avoid any future complications.

 For Medical News and Health Tips